nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 When we run the app and start clicking the buttons we observe something interesting.
 For every click of a button there are 2 newly created functions!
+Futhermore, both buttons re-render on every change!

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-use-callback.png" alt="Without useCallback" >
   <figcaption>
     For every re-render of the component, 2 new functions are created.
-    In this example, 5 state changes result in 10 new functions.
+    Every change causes by both buttoms to re-render .
   </figcaption>
 </figure>

-In other words, at every re-render we're creating 2 new functions, which is excessive.
+In other words, at every re-render we're creating 2 new functions.
-If we increment `c1`, why do we need to recreate the `increment2` function?
+If we increment `c`, why do we need to recreate the `incrementDelta` function?
-This is not just about memory.
+This is not just about memory - it causes child components to re-render unnecessarily.
-What if we pass `increment2` as a property to a future child component?
-It will needlessly re-render on evey change of `c1`, because the function instance of `increment2` will also change.
 This can quickly become a performance issue.

 One solution would be to move the two functions outside of the the `App` functional component.